Frederick Morton Radcliffe

-Frederick Morton Radcliffe, 1861-1953, KCB, KCRVO, was a solicitor, and founding member of Liverpool Cathedral and also joint Honorary treasurer and Executive Committee chairman between 1913-1934.
+Frederick Morton Radcliffe (16 February 1861–23 September 1953) KCB, KCRVO, was a solicitor and founding member of Liverpool Cathedral and also joint honorary treasurer and executive committee chairman between 1913 and 1934.
 He was a leading figure in Liverpool Cathedral for over 50 years, and was known as the 'Father figure' of the cathedral.

 Early life

 Radcliffe was born on 16 February 1861 in Liverpool.
-He was the eldest child of six born to his parents, Sir David Radcliffe, a plumber, who was later Mayor of Liverpool between 1884-1886, and his wife Mary Clark.
+He was the eldest child of six born to his parents, Sir David Radcliffe, a plumber, who was later Mayor of Liverpool between 1884 and 1886, and his wife Mary Clark.
 Radcliffe was educated firstly at Beard's Academy, Warwickshire, and then later at the Liverpool Institute and afterwards in Long Eaton, Derbyshire at Trent College.

 Career

 Initially Radcliffe was a solicitor's clerk and later became partner in a firm of solicitors called Ayrton, Radcliffe and Wright.
 He retired in 1919.
-He was made President of Liverpool Institute in 1895, and in 1925 the Sir Frederick Radcliffe Prize for Elocution was established in his name.In 1937 the University of Liverpool conferred on him an honorary Doctor of Laws degree.
-He was a former chairman of the Church of England's legal board, and between 1919-1922 Radcliffe was a member of the Council of Liverpool University.
+He was made president of Liverpool Institute in 1895, and in 1925 the Sir Frederick Radcliffe Prize for Elocution was established in his name.
+In 1937 the University of Liverpool conferred on him an honorary Doctor of Laws degree.
+He was a former chairman of the Church of England's legal board, and between 1919 and 1922 Radcliffe was a member of the Council of Liverpool University.